-Rico Moore is a freelance journalist based in Colorado.
+Rico Moore is a freelance journalist based in Washington state.
 His work focuses on the confluence between environment and humanity.
 His reporting has primarily centered on Colorado issues and those affecting the Western US, including the intersections of state wildlife management, natural resource extraction, Tribes, as well as the politics of federal and state environmental policies.
-He has also reported on issues of alleged environmental racism, as well as the intersections of these issues with democracy.
-He often focuses on the cultural and linguistic dimensions of these stories with an eye toward historical context.
+He has also reported on issues of environmental and climate racism and justice, as well as the intersections of these issues with democracy.
+He often focuses on the cultural dimensions of these stories with an eye toward historical context.
+Publications include Audubon Magazine, The Boulder Weekly, DeSmog Blog, The Guardian, High Country News,

 Rico Moore won two awards for articles published in the Boulder Weekly from the Society of Professional Journalists Top of the Rockies contest on May 3, including second place in the Agricultural and Environment (Enterprise) category for “Will Coloradans free wolves on state public lands?” and third place in Politics (Enterprise) Reporting category for “The king’s forest or the peoples land.”
 The competition was in the 30,000 – 70,000 circulation category against news media from Colorado, New Mexico, Utah, and Wyoming.